Floorp-Projects/Floorp/browser/components/urlbar/docs/overview.rst

 A provider is specialized into searching and returning results from different information sources.
-Internal providers are usually implemented in separate *jsm* modules with a *UrlbarProvider* name prefix.
+Internal providers are usually implemented in separate *sys.mjs* modules with a *UrlbarProvider* name prefix.
 External providers can be registered as *Objects* through the *UrlbarProvidersManager*.
 Each provider is independent and must satisfy a base API, while internal implementation details may vary deeply among different providers.